 Langi Morgala Museum – Opening Times & Admission Fee, Ararat Victoria

-The museum’s name is testament to the rich Aboriginal culture as it is translated to mean the ‘home of yesterday’.
+The museum’s name is a testament to the rich Aboriginal culture as it is translated to mean the ‘home of yesterday’.
 There are many collections on display at the museum.
 These include dressed models that showcase the heritage of the Aboriginal people, traditional clothing and farm machinery.
 The farm machinery is reflective of the famous gold rush that occurred in 1856.
-This machinery is found on display outside near the renovated blacksmiths shop.
+This machinery is on display outside near the renovated blacksmiths shop.

 Langi Morgala Museum is also home to contemporary items, most notably those that relate to local champions and iconic figures in the collection.
 Look out for artefacts that relate to renowned world Champion and Olympic Cyclist, Shane Kelly.
 Other notable collections include The Mooney and Best collections as well as objects sourced from expansive estates in the district.

 Some of the amenities provided at the museum include ample car and bus parking, accessible washrooms and books available for sale.